giuseppebianchi/loud/README.md

 ## LIBRARY
 #### No more playlists to organize your music
-Library keeps all your favorite music together, organizing tracks by artist and album.
+Library keeps all your favourite music together, organizing tracks by artist and album.
 Find tracks on SoundCloud, set artist and album and put them into your library.
 Quickly browse your whole collection, listening to a specific album or a single artist.
 ![Loud Library](http://mynameisbianchi.herokuapp.com/projects/loud/loud_library.jpg)

 It's like iTunes or Apple Music, but, using SoundCloud's music, everything is free.